digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 If we only had 24 months of history, integrating the Kaplan-Meier curve would give an expected survival time of 20.5 months (See the table of expected survival probabilities above).

 Whereas using the parametric model gives a better, fairer result since it can look beyond the initial 24 months.

+36 months gives an expected survival of 29.6 months.

 ![Expected Survival using Weibull](../images/subscriber_lifetime_value_retention/Weibull_Expected_Survival.png)